 Delivery

-We take on over 30 trainees each year.
-From August 2022 all tracks will involve 12months of secondary care posts and 24 months of primary care posts.
-All trainees are allocated educational supervisors whose s role it is to mentor the trainees throughout the programme.
+We take on over 40 trainees each year.
+All GP training tracks involve 12months of secondary care posts and 24 months of primary care posts.
+All trainees are allocated educational supervisors whose role it is to mentor the trainees throughout the programme.
 Trainees will be supervised by their ES for their ST3 training time.
 Regular reviews of the progression of all trainees are part of the programme ensuring that development during specialty training is specific to the individual towards completion of training.

 Hospital posts include:

-At Salford Royal – Geriatrics (CoTE, COPE, ACM and orthogeriatric posts available), Surgical Specialties (including general surgery, urology, ENT and orthopaedics), Emergency Medicine posts with opportunities in A+E and EAU offered as well as the medical specialties of stroke medicine & dermatology, and O+G and paediatrics (PANDA unit).
+At Salford Royal – Geriatrics (CoTE, COPE, ACM and orthogeriatric posts available), Surgical Specialties (including general surgery, urology, ENT and orthopaedics), Emergency Medicine posts with opportunities in A+E and EAU offered as well as the medical specialties of stroke medicine & dermatology, and paediatrics (PANDA unit).
+Gynaecology posts at Salford Royal include a 1 month secondment at the Royal Bolton Hospital to obtain obstetrics exposure.

 At Trafford we have medicine posts on the wards and MAU, whilst St Mary’s Hospital host trainees gaining experience in O+G.